-I grew up near Windsor Ontario: a part of the province rich with lakes and warm water rivers but devoid of both trout and fly fishing.
+I grew up a small town near Windsor Ontario: a part of the province rich with lakes and warm water rivers but devoid of both trout and fly fishing.
 I’ve been fishing my entire life, but it wasn’t until many years later, during a camping trip with my girlfriend (now wife) to a park located on the banks of the Grand River that I discovered fly fishing.

 What began as a curiosity has turned into a lifelong passion.
 Fly fishing has become my escape from the hectic rat race of everyday life and in some ways it has taught me how to slow down.
 Now living on the perimeter of the Greater Toronto Area, within minutes of that river and easy driving distance to a number of blue ribbon trout rivers, I spend as much free time as possible with a fly rod in hand.

 As a university graduate, software developer and competitive sports player, I’ve had my share of learning challenges.
 Fly fishing truly is humbling in this respect as it’s easy to learn but takes a lifetime to master.
 For this reason, I make no claims about my own skill as a fly fisher; only that it’s something I will continue to learn and improve upon and hopefully share some of my experiences and knowledge with others along the way.